 partnership with Sime Darby Energy Solutions Sdn.
 Bhd. and Biotek Dinamik Sdn.
 Bhd. to produce bio-compressed natural gas (bio-CNG).
 Established the Independent Advisory Panel on Governance and Sustainability (IAP).

-Appointed new leadership in the Group

-Sustainability Division
+JOURNEY 2018-2019

-consisting of personnel with a

-cumulative experience of

-45 years in the fields of

-human rights, law reform and development.
+Appointed new leadership in the Group Sustainability Division consisting of personnel with a cumulative experience of 45 years in the fields of human rights, law reform and development.
 Entered into a partnership with the Malaysia Institute for Supply Chain Innovation (MISI) and Malaysia's National Applied Research and Development Centre (MIMOS) to validate traceability data and verify suppliers' compliance with the Group Sustainability Policy.

-Became a Participating Company of the Fair Labor Association

-(FLA) as part of FGV's long-term endeavour to enhance its labour practices.
+Became a Participating Company of the Fair Labor Association (FLA) as part of FGV's long-term endeavour to enhance its labour conducted by the International Organization for Migration (IOM) and Earthworm Foundation to review the recruitment process of migrant workers.

-Adopted

-the revised Group

-Sustainability

-Policy (GSP 3.0).
+Adopted the revised Group Sustainability Policy (GSP 3.0).